Alaska Fuel Sales and Distribution

 Up to the Challenge

-For more than 50 years, Crowley has been responsible for delivering millions of gallons of fuel to Western Alaska communities on an annual basis.
-Each year Crowley is challenged with orchestrating one of the most complicated fuel delivery systems in the nation.
-These locations are a long way off the Alaska road system, situated on the coast or on inland rivers and lakes.
+For more than 60 years, Crowley has been responsible for delivering millions of gallons of fuel to Western and Arctic Alaska communities on an annual basis.
+Each year, Crowley is challenged with orchestrating one of the most complicated fuel delivery systems in the nation.
+These locations are a long way off the Alaska road system, situated on the coast, or on inland rivers and lakes.
 The challenges vary from site to site.
 It is a capital-intensive business with a short delivery season dictated by the constraints of bad weather and a harsh operating environment.

-In the best of times, there is a four-month delivery season for Western Alaska starting in Bristol Bay and working north.
+Under ideal circumstances, our four-month fuel delivery season in Western and Arctic Alaska begins in Bristol Bay and moves northward.
 The Arctic season is even shorter.
-Typically Crowley is able to transfer about 45 million gallons of fuel to its own terminals and its customers’ tanks before ice shuts the barging operations down.
-The goal is to put enough fuel into inventory to last until the next spring or summer.
-This is a sizable investment with a carrying cost to Crowley as the fuel product is sold throughout the winter months.
+Crowley typically transfers millions of gallons of fuel to its own terminals and its customers’ tanks before ice forces barging operations to shut down.
+Our goal is to put enough fuel into these terminals and tanks to last through the spring or even summer.
+It’s a sizable investment with a carrying cost to Crowley, as the fuel product is sold throughout the winter months.

-You can also download the brochure from the link below.
+You can also download the brochure here .

 Alaska Fuel Logistics